Mehmoodabad Ki Malkain

-Mehmoodabad Ki Malkain is a Pakistani soap opera which aired on ARY Digital.
+Mehmoodabad Ki Malkain is a Pakistani soap opera television series aired on ARY Digital.

-Apart from some actors, the serial included a cast of new actors.
+Apart from some actors, the series included a cast of new actors.
 The show also aired on ARY Zauq in 2012 and 2019 on ARY Zindagi.
 The series marked Sajal Aly's and Saboor Aly's first lead role.

 Plot

 The story revolves around Zahid Ahmed's family, his three daughters, two sons, and his responsible wife, Shah Jahan.
 Zahid has always failed to satisfy and fulfil his responsibilities as a father and a husband and has been scolding his daughters for not following the Islamic rituals honestly.
-Whereas; his daughters have almost no inclination towards their father's teachings and ultimately turn out to be rebellious against him.
+Whereas his daughters have almost no inclination towards their father's teachings and ultimately turn out to be rebellious against him.

-The second plot of the story is concerned with Shabbir, the neighbour of Zahid and his two sisters, who are compelled to live in the house of Zahid for some time due to some financial issues.
-Hence the title highlights the character of five girls of diversified nature living under one roof.
+The second plot of the story is concerned with Shabbir, the neighbor of Zahid and his two sisters, who are compelled to live in Zahid's house for some time due to some financial issues.
+Hence the title highlights the character of five girls of diverse natures living under one roof.

 Synopsis

 Zahid (Shahid Naqvi) and Shah Jehan (Anita Campher) have three daughters Nasreen (Farah Ali), Yasmeen (Sana Ismail) and Afreen (Sajal Aly).
 All of them have a world full of dreams.
 The family is poor and lives in Mehmoodabad, one of the poorest areas of Karachi.

-Their mother loves Afreen the most, which makes other sisters very jealous.
+Their mother loves Afreen the most, which makes the other sisters very jealous.
 Zahid is jobless and becomes a religious scholar, and he scolds his children for not following Islamic rules.
 Yasmeen works in a factory.
 Their elder son Nasir (Babar Khan) loves Shabbir's sister Sajida (Natasha Saleem) and wants to marry her.
 The other son Owais (Naveed Raza), loves Arsala, a rich girl, and they both run away and get married.
 Afreen goes to sing a song in a club which results in a beating given by her mother.

 Overall this drama focuses on the true colours of Mehmoodabad and describes the feelings of people and the nature of the true story of living there.